osrf/gazebo_tutorials/set_velocity/tutorial_7.md

 The object will move at the desired velocity.
 The amount of velocity error depends on the PID gains chosen.
-Tune these until you find acceptable performance
+Tune these until you get acceptable performance.